 However, soon the beat changes.
 It doesn’t sound like Robert Smith’s clock anymore.
 It has been replaced by something more sinister: the relentless march of a monster, approaching silently, crossing the border between death and life, trying to reach Smith who is lying in his bed, paralysed.
 It’s trying to eat him.

 The singer’s voice crawls along an assertive bassline that endures, despite the presence of the monster.
 It announces the arrival of the danger, a threat endowed with a sinister power – yet it is almost seductive.
 It is something that keeps you frozen within your bed, helpless.
 And it’s late to turn on the light.

 Softly through the shadow of the evening sun

 Stealing past the windows of the blissfully dead

 Looking for the victim shivering in bed

 For Robert Smith the monster is an entity which looks like a spider.
-It arrived on his candy stripe legs and now Smith has to face it.
-It’s as fast as fear, too fast for you.
-It’s subtle, it can creep into the cracks open in your mind.
-With its thousand legs he can block every limb of you, from every angle: like a cage, like a paralysis.
+It has arrived on his candy stripe legs and now Smith has to face it.
+It’s as fast as fear, too fast for us.
+It’s subtle, it can creep into the cracks that are left open within our minds.
+With its thousand legs, it can restrain every limb, from every angle: like a cage, like paralysis.